-NOTE: No player (of any rating) can be designated stictly as a DH.
+NOTE: (As mention in the previous Section 4), No player (of any rating) can be designated stictly as a DH.
 Any player in the batting order must play a minimum of 3 innings in the field for a 6 inning game and 4 innings for a 7 inning game.